oaniewiarowski/fenics-wrinkle/README.md

 `pip3 install -e`.

-Replace the following two files with modified versions in this repo:
+Replace the following two files in `fenics-optim` with modified versions included with `fenics-wrinkle`:

 `mosek_io.py`